-Because of organisational and economic reasons, in mass catering it is not possible to provide meals whose energy and nutrient contents correspond to the respective age- and genderspecific reference values of the guests.
-Therefore, summarised values for the different living environments of mass catering were derived from the detailed "Reference values for nutrient intake".
+Because of organisational and economic reasons, in mass catering it is not possible to provide meals whose energy and nutrient contents correspond to the respective ageand gender-specific reference values of the guests.
+Therefore, summarised values for the different living environments of mass catering were derived from the "Reference values for nutrient intake" as follows:

-For school catering, the "Reference values for nutrient intake" were used for the age groups 7 to under 10 years (primary level) and 10 to under 19 years (secondary level).
-The Physical Activity Level (PAL) of 1.4 was used to derive the guiding values for energy intake in the age groups mentioned.
-Within these age groups, the guiding values of girls and boys were combined, and the average value (arithmetic mean) was determined.
+Children up to the age of 7 usually attend a daycare centre.
+Infants under 12 months are fed individually and are not taken into account for the field of mass catering (see chapter 4.6.4).
+The "Reference values for nutrient intake" for the age groups 1 to under 4 years and 4 to under 7 years were used for daycare meals.
+The Physical Activity Level (PAL) 1.4 was used to derive the guiding values for energy intake in the age groups mentioned.
+Within these age groups, the guiding values of girls and boys were combined, and the average value (arithmetic mean) was calculated.
 A different approach was used for the derivation of the reference values for vitamin and mineral intake: If the values for boys and girls differed, the higher reference value was used in order to ensure a minimum intake for all.